-As part of a complete bed cleanup and mulch project you should always get your shrubs and trees nice and tidy for the growing season.
+As part of a complete bed cleanup and mulch project, you should always get your shrubs and trees nice and tidy for the growing season.
 Pruning as the initial part of the process is important because the clippings will become a mess that will hamper your efforts at later steps.

 All plants have different pruning requirements and recommendations.
-For example, Hydrangeas should be cut down to no more than 2-3 leaf buds, and second year deadwood should be completely removed.
+For example, Hydrangeas should be cut down to no more than 2-3 leaf buds, and second-year deadwood should be completely removed.
 Make sure to research the pruning style for your particular plants before causing damage.

-- Hand Weeding: Most surface dwelling annual grasses and ground cover weeds can be pretty easily removed by hand.
+- Hand Weeding: Most surface-dwelling annual grasses and ground cover weeds can be pretty easily removed by hand.

-- Weeding Tool: Metal tools such a weeding spade can help to create more force to remove deeply rooted perennial weeds such as dandelions and crabgrass.
+- Weeding Tool: Metal tools such as a weeding spade can help to create more force to remove deeply rooted perennial weeds such as dandelions and crabgrass.

-- Weed Whacking: In large open areas very saturated with taller weeds, using a gas powered trimmer can make quicker work of removing unwanted green from the surface.
+- Weed Whacking: In large open areas very saturated with taller weeds, using a gas-powered trimmer can make quicker work of removing unwanted green from the surface.
 This does not remove the roots, so aggressive management will be needed later as these may appear more quickly post Mulching.